 1 Feature selectivity of single neuron models

 Sensory neurons encode features of the stimulus.
 One basic aspect of this is the temporal pattern of the input.
 By virtue of their intrinsic filtering properties, different neurons may prefer different temporal patterns.
-Using the single compartmental models you created last week we will investigate the temporal features and the nonlinear amplification (nonlinearity) preferred by different types of neurons.
+Using a single compartmental model we will investigate the temporal features and the nonlinear amplification (nonlinearity) preferred by one type of neuron.

 1.1 Adaptive gain scaling in the hodgkin-huxley model

-Next, we will investigate whether or not known single neuron mechanisms are sufficient to give rise to adaptive changes in gain that occur automatically when the input changes.
+We will investigate whether or not known single neuron mechanisms are sufficient to give rise to adaptive changes in gain that occur automatically when the input changes.
 To do this, we will use the Hodgkin-Huxley (HH) simulation.
-For treatments on the spike-triggered average of the HH neuron, see [3, 1].
-The simulation you will be running was published by Mease et. al. [4] (you should read that paper so that you know what to expect).
+For treatments on the spike-triggered average of the HH neuron, see [1, 2].
+The simulation you will be running was published by Mease et. al. [3] (you should read that paper so that you know what to expect).

 Again, the basic goal is we would like to understand what single neuron mechanisms could give rise to gain scaling.
 Specifically, we will simulate a Hodgkin-Huxley neuron in response to different current fluctuations (by varying the standard deviation of the injected current, just as we did in the integrate-and-fire neuron).
 We will then compute linear filters and nonlinearities (so, LN models) under these different conditions to see how they change.